hyl3rid/blog/data/blog/custardberries.md

 **For the custard cream:**
 ⦁ In a saucepan, pour coconut milk/cream.
 Add sugar, vanilla.
 Place the saucepan on medium heat.
 ⦁ Mix cornstarch and about 2 tbsp water to form a slurry in a separate small bowl.
-⦁ Once the milk mixture heats up lower the heat, add the cornstarch with water mixture and let it cook for 10-15 minutes until the mixture develops flavor and thickens up.
+⦁ Once the milk mixture heats up lower the heat to medium/low, add the cornstarch with water mixture and let it cook for 15 minutes so the mixture develops flavor and thickens up well.
 Stir constantly.
 ⦁ Once done, remove the saucepan from heat and let it cool down a bit.
-Pour it into the tart shell and place it in the refrigerator for at least an hour to set.
+Then place it in the refrigerator until it is cold.
-⦁ Just before serving, garnish the custard tart with fresh berries and fruits.
-Arrange them in a circle and add melted agar agar with sugar on top of the fruits to give them a brilliant color.
+⦁ Finally pour the cream into the tart shell and garnish the custard tart with fresh berries and fruits.
+Arrange them in a circle and add dissolved agar agar with sugar on top of the fruits to give them a brilliant color.
+⦁ Store the tart in the refrigerator until served.